 The SES mostly falls within the Camargue Regional Natural Park (PNRC), and is designated as a wetland of international importance because of its high species and habitat diversity, and the role it plays in the migratory patterns for European birds.
 The two main ecosystem functional units are the fluvial-riparian fresh water wetland system in the upper Camargue, and the marine-riparian saltwater wetland system of the central and southern areas.

-In terms of land use (Figure 5-5) three broad belts can be detected.
+In terms of land use (Figure 5.6) three broad belts can be detected.
 The core of the area is the zone of nature protection made up of the central lagoons.
 Here fishing activities are strictly controlled.
 Around the periphery of the SES, is a belt of intensive production; salt is made in the south, and agriculture occurs in the north, east and west.
 Between these two zones is a belt of more extensive land uses occur, related to activities linked to tourism, cattle farming, nature protection, hunting, fishing, and reed exploitation (Beaune, 1981).
-The pattern of agriculture has, however, changed over time (Table 5-3).
+The pattern of agriculture has, however, changed over time (Although the area has a long history of human occupation, large scale hydrological management only took place from the 1850’s onwards (Bethemont, 1972) (Figure 5.7).
+The first dyke was built between 1856 and 1859 to isolate the southern wetlands from marine water inflows; a second series of dykes were then built between 1859 and 1869 to fix the two main branches of the

+Table 5.4).
 Vine production reached its peak in the late 19th century to be overtaken in importance by the production of salt and rice in the 20th century (ARPE-PACA, 1992); although rice production has past its peak, the area remains the most important area for this crop in France.

 Ecosystem Transformations